brittrestine/phase-0-tracks/web_dev/request_cycle/http_requests.md

     -Post requests can be used for uploading files or customer information.

 3.Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?
+  Cookies are piece of data from a website stored on your computer.
+It relates to HTTP requests in that when you make a http request you are requesting information from the website and that website can store infromation on your computer for you such as something added into a shopping bag or user info.
+So when you go back to that site it will remember your specific intfo.